Uniswap/docs/docs/concepts/uniswap-protocol.md

 For research into the economics of AMMs, game theory, or optimization research, check out our [research](./research.md) page.

 For new features implemented in v3 that expand and refine the AMM design, see the [v3 Concepts](./protocol/concentrated-liquidity.md) page.

+For the latest innovations in v4, including singleton pools and hooks, see the [v4 Concepts](./protocol/hooks.md) page.

 [^1]: Ethereum protocols are sometimes referred to as peer-to-contract systems as well.
 These are similar to a peer-to-peer systems, but with immutable, persistent programs known as smart contracts taking the place of a peer.